DrDoofus-MD-PhD-DDS/RPIPs/RPIPs/RPIP-drd-draft.md

 ## Abstract

 This appeal is to reconsider the "No" vote on Grant GA022310, Rocket Pool University (RPU).
 RPU is a framework for hosting Rocket Pool oriented courses along the lines of the now-defunct Ethereum Studymaster course.
 Courses can be created by anyone, currently in the form of specifically formatted json file(s).
 A user (i.e., a connected wallet), reads through the lessons in a course and takes a quiz after designated lessons within that course.
 The user has limited chances to pass each quiz.
-Passing all quizzes for a course is required to pass the course and obtain the POAP or potentially other digital certification.
-RPU, as specified in GMC funding request GA022310, also includes a "Basics of Rocket Pool" course designed to give a high-llevel overview of the protocol, not from a technical
+Passing all quizzes for a course is required to obtain the POAP or potentially other digital certification.
+RPU, as specified in GMC funding request GA022310, also includes a "Basics of Rocket Pool" course designed to give a mid-level overview of the protocol, not from an implementation perspective, but from an academic perspective.

 ## Motivation

 This appeal of the GMC decision, a "no" with request to refile in the next round, is for the following reasons:
-1. The stated reason, that the project is too similar to another group's project (which is NOT being funded by GMC), belies a misunderstanding of the two projects.
+1. The stated reason, that the project might be too similar to another group's project (which is NOT being funded by GMC), belies a misunderstanding of the two projects.
 2. GMC should not defer to another groups' potential projects.
 3. GMC should encourage outreach and educational projects in earnest.
 4. This appeal lowers the request amount, potentially making it more in line with GMC budget.

-This grant application covers:

-    Frontend, written in NextJS 13 with TypeScript and TailwindCSS Wallet sign-in via rainbowkit and wagmi
-    Laravel Database for user course and quiz information storage A basic “Introduction to Rocket Pool” course
-    POAP Delivery mechanism for course completion (might be manual at first)

 ## Specification
-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-The technical specification should describe the syntax and semantics of any new feature.
-Rocket Pool University - Website for Rocket Pool related classes/tutorials

-What is the work being proposed?
-Development of a framework for hosting Rocket Pool oriented classes/tutorials along the lines of the now-defunct Ethereum Studymaster course.
-Courses can be created by anyone (but as of this application must be uploaded by either myself or potentially a select list of co-developers).
-A user (i.e., a connected wallet), reads through the lessons for a course and takes a quiz after designated lessons within that course.
-The user has limited chances to pass each quiz.
-Passing all quizzes for a course is required to pass the course and obtain the POAP or potentially other digital certification.

 This grant application covers: